m-alani/rainbow-chat/README.md

 ----

-Minor changes made to enable deployment on Heruko.
+Minor changes made to enable deployment on Heroku.

 Changes made by Marwan Alani.